Kilimanjaro Shira Route

 The Shira route is the Lemosho route’s predecessor.
 The Lemosho route is actually an updated and improved version of the Shira.

 Today you’re driven to Londorossi Park Gate, where you’re entered in the registry of the Kilimanjaro National Park.
-You’re then driven to Shira Gate.
+You’re then driven quite a ways to Morum Barrier.
 Your climb begins here, and you trek through heath and moorland to arrive at Simba Camp, where you stay for the night.

-Day 2: Simba Camp to Shira 2 Camp
+Day 2: Shira 1 Camp to Shira 2 Camp

 Today your trek takes you past beautiful moorland rock formations and across volcanic rock plateaus.
 You also cross Shira Cathedral, which is one of the three peaks of Kilimanjaro.
 Tonight you stay at Shira Camp.